Tesla Model Y: interior, dashboard & infotainment

 Infotainment, apps & sat nav

 You might not get Apple CarPlay or Android Auto in the Model Y, but Tesla’s infotainment system being as slick as it is makes up for that.
 The graphics on the huge 15-inch central touchscreen are sharper than most of its rivals and it’s quick to respond, too.
-Which is especially good considering everything is controlled through the screen, from the climate controls to opening the glovebox – something that can be a tad frustrating at times.
+Which is especially good considering everything is controlled through the screen, from the climate controls to even opening the glovebox – something that can be a tad frustrating at times.

 In This Review